Outer Image Delivery Homepage Redesign

 Project Overview

-Redesigning the primary entry point for drivers, applicants, and customers.
+Redesigning Outer Image Delivery’s primary entry point for drivers, applicants, and customers.

 The primary objectives of this redesign were to: